logicalclocks/hopsworks-k8s-installer/readme.md

 # Hopsworks Installer

-This script automates the installation of Hopsworks on Kubernetes clusters, with specific optimizations for AWS EKS.
+This script automates the installation of Hopsworks on Kubernetes clusters, with specific optimizations for each cloud providers.

 ## Prerequisites